 A hand wash basin is sized to go into smaller rooms such as the downstairs toilet or cloakroom.
 This is generally the room where space is a premium.
 They are also ideal as a bedroom sink or in an adjoining ensuite.

-Generally narrowier than standard bathroom basins, they are sized to accomodate hand washing, hence the name, but also roomy enough to be able to clean teeth, shave or swill your face.
+Generally narrower than standard bathroom basins, they are sized to accommodate hand washing, hence the name, but also roomy enough to be able to clean teeth, shave or swill your face.

 As with bathroom basins, the two main types of cloakroom basins are counter mounted or wall hung.
 Counter mounted basins will sit on a vanity unit or shelf whereas the wall hung version is self supported.